Join us on Discord Follow on Twitter Buy us a coffee Follow the journal

 - You can only replace the optimization data once per load order.

-- The Creation Kit available to the community is less efficient at producing replacements than the in-house editor the developers use and the community version generates files that are incredibly large.
+- The Creation Kit has two modes for generating precombines.
+It takes a great deal of memory to generate the compressed version the developers use and the modding community generally generates files that are incredibly large.

 - Regardless of size, because these are external assets, precombined meshes cannot be replaced for PlayStation mods.